SimoneRuscelli/Project/README.md

 The libraries **g++** and **cmake** are used to compile and build the project.
-The libraries libsfml-dev and libtbb-dev are needed to acces the graphical tools of __SFML__ and the parallelization functions of **TBB**.
+The libraries libsfml-dev and libtbb-dev are required in order to access the graphical tools of __SFML__ and the parallelization functions of **TBB**.
-The git toolkit is installed to clone the directory https://github.com/LucaBalzani/Project_imapp.git containing the project.
+The git toolkit is installed to clone the directory https://github.com/SimoneRuscelli/Project.git which contains the project.

-When creating the image used for running the program the libraries **g++**, **cmake** and **git** may not be installed, as they are not used.
+In the creation process of the image used for running the program, the installation of the following libraries: **g++**, **cmake** and **git** can be avoided, as they are not used.

 ## To run the code
-To run the program, on the proper environment, one should just build the code and run it:
+The running process of the program is then straightforward: after building the code, one can run it via:

     cmake -S . -B build_release -DCMAKE_BUILD_TYPE=Release
     cmake --build build_release
     build_release/mandelbrot

-The output of the code is then saved in the current directory.
-The output includes 4 _.png_ files and a _.txt_ file:
+Please note that the output is saved in the current directory and embeds a _.png_ file and a _.txt_ file:
-- Mandelbrot.png ⟶ Representation of the Mandelbrot set in red (latest grain size tested, 800 pixels),
+- Mandelbrot.png ⟶ Representation of the Mandelbrot set in shades of red (associated to a grain size of 800 pixels);
-- Mandelbrot_at_300.png ⟶ Representation of the Mandelbrot set in green (grain size 300 pixels),
-- Mandelbrot_at_600.png ⟶ Representation of the Mandelbrot set in blue (grain size 600 pixels),
-- Time_vs_grain_size.png ⟶ Graphical representation of the elapsed time as a function of the grain size considered,
-- Time_vs_grain_size.txt ⟶ Elapsed times for the various grain sizes used.
+- Time_vs_grain_size.txt ⟶ Elapsed times corresponding to the tested grain sizes.